Porter Township, Porter County, Indiana

 Porter Township is one of twelve townships in Porter County, Indiana.
 As of the 2010 census, its population was 9,367.
+It contains part of the census-designated place of Lakes of the Four Seasons.

 History

 Porter Township was originally called Fish Lake Township, and under the latter name was organized in 1838.
 The name was changed to Porter Township in 1841.

 Cities and towns

 The township has no incorporated communities.
 Boone Grove, located on the southern boundary of the township continues to be an important community.

 Education

 The township is served by the Porter Township School Corporation.
 Boone Grove High School is located northwest of Boone Grove.